lsst-ts/observatory-ops-docs/Daytime-Operations/Safety/Control-Safety-Systems.rst

 You are responsible for knowing the procedure to put the equipment in a safe state, remove risks, and perform LOTO.

 **Tagout:** If you place a lock on a piece of equipment, you must also include a tag to indicate that the machine or piece of equipment is not usable and being serviced.
-These tags are available around the summit, or can be issued to you for you to write your contact information on.
+These tags are available around the summit, or can be issued directly to you to write your contact information on.

 LOTO needs to occur anytime you put yourself or anyone else near any part of the dangerous zone of a piece of equipment.
 In the case that multiple people working in a dangerous area at one time, each person should perform LOTO on the equipment.
 Some examples are:

-    -	When accessing the observing platform on the TMA, EVEN IF the power supply is off
+    -	When accessing the observing platform on the TMA, EVEN IF the power supply is off.
-    -	Going up to the Main Dome aperture platform to open the shutters
+    -	Going up to the Main Dome aperture platform to open the shutters.
-    -	Doing any physical work on the AuxTel mount, such as adding accelerometers or installing sensors
+    -	Doing any physical work on the AuxTel mount, such as adding accelerometers or installing sensors.

 You are required to complete the `LOTO training <https://drive.google.com/file/d/1zKtvqbjtLcOuefIXvZ4KTSdCNThznWs9/view?usp=share_link>`_ before you are issued a lock and tag.
 This video is a overview of the OSHA guidelines for performing LOTO.
 It does not include specific procedures for performing LOTO on any Rubin Observatory equipment.
-Once you have reviewed the video and available LOTO procedures, register your compliance with the Safety team and sign the register they maintain on the summit, affirming that you have completed the required training.
+Once you have reviewed the video and available LOTO procedures, register your compliance with the Safety team and sign the log they maintain on the summit, affirming that you have completed the required training.

 .. _Daytime-Operations-Safety-Control-Safety-Systems-GIS: